Margerison McCann Team Management Profile

 However, the described roles are simply various roles.
 It is more important to link the roles with the team.
 This means that every role is preferably required to create a capable team that realizes results that goes beyond expectations.
 If it happens that one of the roles is not fulfilled, the team leader should intervene and adapt to the essential role at the moment.

-In addition, the theory looks ideal and easy, but in reality, it could be challenging to let people with these different roles collaborate effectively.
+In addition, the team management theory looks ideal and easy, but in reality, it could be challenging to let people with these different roles collaborate effectively.
 The primary reason for this is because of their extreme differences.

 Therefore, the right mix of personality types is also a crucial element for creating a productive and successful team.
 One way to assess the personality types can be done with, for example, the Myers Briggs personality test.
 In case the right mix of people is selected, team results will go beyond expectations.